ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     The AS is defined by its grant endpoint, a single URL that accepts a POST request with a JSON payload.
-The AS could also have other endpoints, including interaction endpoints and user code endpoints, and these are introduced to the RC as needed during the delegation process.
+The AS could also have other endpoints, including interaction endpoints and user code endpoints, and these are introduced to the client instance as needed during the delegation process.

 Client
 : Requests tokens and directly delegated information from the AS, and uses tokens at the RS.